The Ethiopian Flag: History, Colors and Meaning

-National Ethiopian Flag (Flag of Ethiopia)
+National Flag of Ethiopia

 Adopted: October 31, 1996 • Ratio: 1:2